lucasaugustus/polyhedra/README.md

 * The POV-Ray code for the Kepler-Poinsot solids and compound of five tetrahedra is derived from https://commons.wikimedia.org/wiki/File:GreatStellatedDodecahedron.jpg.
 * My modifications to the above are fairly trivial.
 The original POV-Ray code renders only one polyhedron at a time and requires a manual modification for each rendering; my main contribution is `render.py`, which automates everything.
 * The toroidal octahedron chain was put on the Wikimedia Commons in 2007 by Quilbert (https://commons.wikimedia.org/wiki/User:Quilbert).
 I could not find the code used to generate that image, so the re-creation of it here is largely my own work.
-* The files `pov_to_stl.py` and `pov_faces_to_stl.py`, which are what produce the STL files, were vibe-coded by me through ChatGPT 5.4, because I could not find any existing programs that would do that in an automatable manner, and because writing them myself seemed beyond my skill level.
+* The code for generating the STL files is found in `pov_to_stl.py` and `pov_faces_to_stl.py`.
+I vibe-coded them through ChatGPT 5.4, because I could not find any existing programs that would do that in an automatable manner, and because writing them myself seemed beyond my skill level.
 I have personally vetted them on all solids currently in this project, and will ensure that they continue to operate correctly on any further solids that get added.
-* The file `schoenhardt.pov` is mostly my own work.
+* The file `schoenhardt.pov` is my own work.